LSSTDESC/desc-python/conda/doc/howtoAtNERSC.md

 ## Environment Set Up After Installation

-To prepare your environment to use the new conda environment, the following must be done:
+To prepare your environment to use the new conda environment:

 ```
 source <path to installation>/etc/profile.d/conda.sh